 My goals at Late Summer Mama are threefold:

-I want to inform mothers of safe, cheap alternatives to conventional medicine that exist out there for them and their families, especially with the growing cost of healthcare and childcare.
+I want to inform mothers and fathers of safe, cheap alternatives to conventional medicine that exist out there for them and their families, especially with the growing cost of healthcare and childcare.

-I want to help mothers transition to a more holistic approach with regard to the health of their families.
+Lastly, I want to help parents transition to a more holistic approach with regard to the health of their families.
 With the rising rates of autoimmune diseases, cancer, heart disease, and diabetes; a holistic system is more important than ever.

-As a mother, you have an incredible degree of influence to your families.
-Through us, we can instill good, healthy habits into our children so that they may enjoy a healthier life than we were given.
+As a mother or father, you have an incredible degree of influence on your families.
+Through us, we can instill good, healthy, zero waste habits into our children so that they may enjoy a healthier life than we were given.
 Perhaps they will be the first generation in the “Consumer Age” to live in harmony with nature instead of being the last to know it’s beauty as it is.

 Facts About the Late Summer Mama